 With API key (recommended): Get a free key at context7.com/dashboard for higher rate limits.
 Without a key, you’re on the anonymous tier, which is more restrictive.

 Setup is genuinely painless.
 One command, no local dependencies beyond Node.js, works across 30+ MCP clients.
+The new ctx7 setup auto-detection makes this even smoother — it identifies your editor, authenticates via OAuth, generates an API key, and configures everything automatically.
+For VS Code users, there’s also an official extension on the Marketplace.
 This is one of Context7’s strongest selling points — it’s easier to set up than almost any other MCP server we’ve reviewed.

 What Works

 It solves the right problem.
 AI coding assistants hallucinate APIs constantly.
 You ask for a React 19 pattern and get React 16 code.
 You ask for a Next.js App Router solution and get Pages Router.
 Context7 addresses this directly by giving your agent access to current documentation.
-When it works, the improvement in code quality is immediately noticeable.
+When it works, the improvement in code quality is immediately noticeable — one XDA Developers reviewer called the results “ridiculously good” even with local LLMs for niche use cases like ESPHome YAML configuration.

 Massive library coverage.
-Thousands of libraries are indexed, covering the major web frameworks, databases, cloud SDKs, and tooling libraries.
+33,000+ libraries are indexed, covering the major web frameworks, databases, cloud SDKs, and tooling libraries.
 For mainstream development stacks, Context7 almost certainly has your libraries covered.

 Two-tool simplicity.
 The resolve-then-query pattern is clean and predictable.
-Agents learn it quickly, and there are no complex configuration options to get wrong.
+The Hands-On Architects analysis notes that tool descriptions embed behavioral guidance directly for LLMs, with no exposed resources or prompts — just two tools.
 Compare this to Exa’s 9 tools or Playwright’s 25+ — Context7 is deliberately minimal.

 Broad client support.
 Works with Cursor, Claude Code, Claude Desktop, VS Code Copilot, Windsurf, OpenCode, and 30+ other MCP-compatible clients.
 The npx ctx7 setup command handles auto-detection.
 This is table-stakes for adoption, and Context7 nails it.

 Active development.
-48,900 GitHub stars, 2,300 forks, regular releases.
+54,100 GitHub stars, 2,600 forks, 69 releases (798 total commits).
 Upstash is a real company (they also build Redis and Kafka-as-a-service) with an incentive to maintain this.
-This isn’t a weekend project that’ll be abandoned.
+This isn’t a weekend project that’ll be abandoned — and ThoughtWorks agrees, placing it in their Technology Radar “Trial” ring with a recommendation that enterprises should try it.

 What Doesn’t Work